 - Program tuition is $2,925 / for a minimum of 8 participants

-Science-Based Student Travel Programs
+Environmental / Science-Based Student Travel Programs

 Costa Rica is famous for its biodiversity and its variety of ecosystems.
 It is an ideal destination for Science-Based Educational Programming.
 Costa Rica Explorations’ home community of Turrialba is no exception.

 Turrialba is home to the Tropical Agricultural Research and Higher Education Center (CATIE), which is an “international institute for agricultural development and biological conservation in Central America and the Caribbean, combining science, education and innovation.”
 Turrialba also is know throughout the country as being the “whitewater rafting capital”.
 It is teeming with wondrous rivers and waterfalls.

 The local Turrialba communities pride themselves on their well-protected and maintained, clean and pure drinking water supplies that come fresh from natural springs within this mountain town.
 Integrating all of these marvelous gems, Costa Rica Explorations is proud to present its unique Science-based Educational Program called – The POWER OF WATER!